close-x

 OUR MISSION

-The Find An Independent Mining Expert (FAIME) database is an online collection of global experts available to provide services to organizations that support Indigenous communities and other communities affected by mining.
-FAIME securely catalogues individuals and groups that offer diverse skill sets to organizations that serve communities.
-It facilitates contact between experts, organizations, and communities that are seeking expertise.
+The Find An Independent Mining Expert (FAIME) Database is an online collection of global experts available to provide services to Indigenous communities and other communities affected by mining, and to the organizations that support them.
+FAIME securely catalogues individuals and groups with diverse skill sets and technical expertise related to mining.
+FAIME further facilitates contact between experts, organizations, and communities that are seeking expertise.

 A Secure Database